 After writing my blog post on “Essentials for Pregnancy”, now having a second kid, and a ton of friends and family constantly asking for my recommendations or where I got certain items, I realized that I needed to write another blog post on my top Baby Essentials!

-Anyone that knows me knows that I'm a little bit of a research freak.
+Anyone that knows me knows that I research EVERYTHING.
 My husband makes fun of me, but I’m one of those people that reads all the reviews, compares all products available (and even researches certifications and claims made by products) and then visits multiple sites to ensure the BEST price.

 When I was pregnant with Aidan (our first) I became obsessed with researching the best non-toxic baby items that were ACTUALLY essentials to have.
 I saw so many blog posts that were listing things that just weren’t that necessary (or were bad quality).
 I wanted products and items that were well made, safe and non-toxic (very important to me), had the best reviews so that I knew I wouldn’t be wasting my time, and that worked.
 I researched the crap out of everything and this is what I found and have used over the last 2 years along with talking to and comaring products with other mamas out there too!
 Hopefully this blog post saves you some time and searching or points you in a good direction for your own research.
 So without further ado, here are my top baby essentials.